Robust Tan Scaler Transformation

 2. Navigate to Geology > Robust Tan Scaler.

-5. (Optional) Adjust Property prefix or Property group name.
+5. (Optional) Adjust Prefix or Data group.

 6. Click OK to close the dialog and run the application, or Apply to run the application and keep the dialog open for further adjustments.